liraymond04/webrtc-client/README.md

 ## Building

-Install [json-c](https://github.com/json-c/json-c) to your system following the GitHub page instructions (TODO: add to FetchContent so user is not required to install onto their system)

 Prerequesites are `cmake`, `ninja`, and `gcc`, which you can install with your distribution package manager

 Ex) Arch Linux